Audit and Occupational Health and Safety Management System (OHSMS) Certifications of Approval

 The NATv3 workbook for both internal and external audit is the Health & Safety Audit Workbook.

 - Internal Audit Program

-Audit and Assurance coordinates and manages internal OHS audits.
-Auditee areas are provided with dates and the criteria to be audited at least 4 weeks prior to the audit.
+Legal and Risk, Audit coordinates and manages internal health and safety audits.
+Auditee areas are provided with dates and the criteria to be audited arranged by the Legal and Risk, Audit team prior to the audit.

 - External Audit Program

-External OHS audits are the mechanism by which the University achieves continued certification of its OHS management systems.
+External health and safety audits are the mechanism by which the University achieves continued certification of our Occupational Health and Safety Management System.
 Our current external certifier and auditor is Lloyd's Register Quality Assurance.

 External recertification audits are conducted every 3 years.
-External surveillance audits are conducted every 9 months, except when a recertification audit is occurring instead.
+External surveillance audits are conducted annually, except when a recertification audit is occurring instead.